ishmamt/Crypto-Trend-Classification/README.md

 # Crypto-Trend-Classification
 Repository for ongoing work on crypto (Bitcoin) trend classification.
+Looking to investigate if user sentiment affects the price trends of crypto currencies.